4 Ingredient Artisan Bread Dough

 After the introduction of No-knead bread to the world by the New York Times, many people have tried their hand at the no-knead, no-fuss recipe.
 The simplicity of preparation was way too tempting and the end result was unbelievably good.

 This artisan bread dough recipe is based on the same idea, but takes it up a notch with an additional step of stretching and folding the dough in the first couple of hours after mixing.
-This vital step improves the extendibility of gluten in the dough which then helps it trap the air bubbles better, giving you an airier end result.
+This vital step will improve the texture of the bread, make air pockets larger and more uniform, make the crust gives you improves the extendibility of gluten in the dough which then helps it trap the air bubbles better, giving you an airier end result.

-Another improvement to the no-knead bread is following the proofing period at room temperatures with a cold fermentation period (aka refrigeration).
+Another improvement to the well-known no-knead bread is to follow that recipe with a cold fermentation period (aka refrigeration) in addition to proofing at room temperature.

-During the cold fermentation, the yeast activity slows down which the bacteria naturally present in the flour takes advantage of.
-The bacteria lowers the pH of the dough increasing bread’s shelf life, flavor, and texture.
+During the cold fermentation, the yeast activity slows down, which gives the opportunity for the bacteria to shine and do its thing.
+The lactobacilli lower the pH of the dough increasing bread’s shelf life, flavor, and texture.

-This is also the time that enzymes start to break down gluten bonds which not only improves the extensibility of the gluten (a.k.a allowing the dough to hold on to larger air pockets without collapsing) but also make it easier to digest, which is especially important to those that have gluten sensitivity.
+This is also the time that enzymes start to break down gluten bonds.
+This not only improves the extensibility of the gluten (a.k.a allowing the dough to hold on to larger air pockets without collapsing) but also makes it easier to digest, which is especially important to those that have gluten sensitivity.

-I have tested this recipe for many things and here’re just a few things you can make with it: (the recipes of which are to follow)
+I have tested this recipe for many things and here’re just a few things you can make with it: (the recipes of which are to follow).
+See instructions at the bottom of the recipe card below the post.

 - Basic Rustic Round Loaf